Another-Axiom/GT_CustomMapExample/README.md

 Each of the FunctionalityOverview scenes has examples of this, but the `FunctionalityOverview_OceanZone` scene has some specific examples of the Sound Override setting, and the `FunctionalityOverview_ScriptsZone` scene has an example of the Extra Vel settings.

+### Surface Mover Settings
+You can setup moving surfaces using the `Surface Mover Settings` script component, these are automatically synced between all players.

+**Script Options:**
+- `Move Type` - How should the object move, options are `Translation` and `Rotation`.
+- `Velocity` - Meters per second for `Translation` move type | Revolutions per second for `Rotation` move type
+- `Cycle Delay` - Adds a delay equal to half this value in seconds to the beginning and end of the movement cycle.
+- `Reverse Dir` - Will reverse the movement direction
+- `Reverse Dir On Cycle` - Will reverse the movement direction when reaching the start or end of the movement cycle
+- `Start` (only for `Translation` move type) - The starting transform for the movement cycle
+- `End` (only for `Translation` move type) - The ending transform for the movement cycle
+- `Rotation Axis` (only for `Rotation` move type) - Which local axis should the object rotate on
+- `Rotation Amount` (only for `Rotation` move type) - How many degrees (0-360) should the object rotate in one cycle
+- `Rotation Relative to Starting` (only for `Rotation` move type) - If TRUE the rotation starting point will be the initial rotation value of the object when the map is loaded, otherwise it will start at 0"

+### Moving Surface Settings
+This component can be used with `Surface Mover Settings` to indicate that the player should move along with a specific moving GameObject if they are standing on it.
+You can put this on the same GameObject as the `Surface Mover Settings` component, or any child GameObjects that are affected by the `Surface Mover Settings`.

 ### Access Door Placeholder
 This is used for positioning your iniital scene in the correct place so it lines up with the "Lobby" room in GorillaTag.
 This script